DavidWz/Prolog-Interpreter/README.md

 # Prolog-Interpreter
 This is a simple prolog interpreter written in C++.
 It only supports the very basics of prolog, i.e. no `not`, `;`, no lists (you have to define lists yourself), etc.
+Oh, and did I forget to mention that it also doesn't support numbers?
+You have to define them yourself too :)
 Some runnable example programs can be found in the `examples` folder.

 # Getting started